Student Training

 The alternative format is offered out of consideration for the sensitive course content, but it is not designed as a replacement for students having technical difficulties.
 Canvas Support offers tech help at 855-302-7528.

 All students must complete an online training within the first few weeks of starting classes.
-This includes first-time freshmen, returning students, transfers, international students, graduate students, and extended education students.
+This includes first-time students, returning students, transfers, international students, graduate students, extended education students, and post-bac students.
 The training requirement applies to every CSUF student enrolled in at least one course across all academic programs regardless of whether their classes are online, in person, or hybrid.
-There are separate courses for returning students and new students.
-All students will assigned the appropriate self-paced course in Canvas.
-Failure to complete the training on Canvas will result in portal restriction and a registration hold being placed on students' accounts.

 Below are step-by-step instructions for completing the training: